EBMT 2021 Jian-Jian Luan Award: Wolfgang Bethge

 Q: What are the implications of the study?

-Q: Tell us some of the sessions you would like to watch at this year’s EBMT special virtual congress.
+Q: Tell us some of the sessions you would like to watch at this year’s EBMT virtual congress.